 MUS 115 Ear Training and Sight Singing (2 Credits)

-This course is designed to develop music reading and related aural skills through practice and application of sight reading techniques and ear training procedures.
-This course is the first in a series of two, the second of which is MUS 116 Ear Training and Sight Singing II.
+This course will help students develop music reading and related aural skills through practice and application of sight-reading techniques and ear training procedures.
+It is designed for the music major.